Protect Your Assets With Long-Term Care Insurance

 - Other community-based settings

-Long-term care insurance can be used if you’ve been in an accident or have an illness that resulted in needing long-term care.
+You don’t have to be aging to benefit from long-term care insurance.
+It can be used if you’ve been in an accident or have an illness that resulted in needing long-term care.
 Skilled, intermediate and custodial care are provided with LTC insurance.
 The types of services included in each category and how often it’s received are:

 If you have a treatable condition, skilled care helps you recover, and it is provided on a daily basis.
 You may receive care from a nurse or professional therapist.